 But once Faughnan said that, O’Reilly spent the rest of the interview demanding that he abandon this irenic posture and refuse to speak or have any other contact with Churchill.
 By now, the point of this assault was clear: it was not Churchill, but the idea of open dissent that had to be squashed.
 Faughnan, to his credit, calmly persisted that he was willing to try dialogue with Churchill, whether O’Reilly liked it or not.

-As is his habit, O’Reilly said to him, “I’ll give you the last word, sir,” then interrupted and hectored him one last time.
+As was his (deceptive) habit, O’Reilly said to him, “I’ll give you the last word, sir,” then interrupted and hectored him one last time.

-All this, I repeat, was going on inside my ear, while I was sitting in a small chair staring into the blank round eye of a camera, awaiting my turn.
+All this, I repeat, was going on inside my ear, while sitting in a small chair staring into the blank round eye of a camera, awaiting my turn.
 Then it came.